shaileshgrowisto/ftd-module-assignments/m1_data_modelling/3.11.built_in_types/record/README.md

-Create a FTD file with the name record.ftd.
+Create a FTD file with the name `record.ftd`.

 In this file, you have to create a record with name student having 2 fields: